Our charity goes above and beyond for those in South Tyneside, Sunderland and beyond.

 Our work is made possible by those who donate, fundraise and volunteer to support our charity.
 Some have even left a gift in their will to continue making a difference even after they have left us.

-The charity is registered with the Charity Commission as the South Tyneside and Sunderland NHS Foundation Trust Charitable Funds (charity number 1052366).
+The charity is registered with the Charity Commission as South Tyneside and Sunderland NHS Foundation Trust Charitable Funds (charity number 1052366).

-Click here to read our Charity leaflet or here for information fundraising and how you can make a difference.
+Click here to read our Charity leaflet or here for information about fundraising and how you can make a difference.

 Click on the button below to find out more about the committee and some of the projects they have approved.